-This e-Manual is intended to assist Healing Touch Professional Association (HTPA) Community Connections Volunteers in finding and participating in a Stand Down for Homeless Veterans or other similar events.
-It provides suggestions, tips, sample letters and documentation forms, offering a complete "How to" get Healing Touch invited to participate in a Stand Down (or other similar event) including "How to" particulars of participation.
+This e-Manual is intended to assist Healing Touch Professional Association (HTPA) Volunteers in finding and participating in a Stand Down for Homeless Veterans or other similar events explaining how to get Healing Touch volunteers to participate in a Stand Down (or other similar event) and also shares information about how the volunteers support others during these events.

-GOAL:

-The goal of this e-Manual is to provide everything you need from finding event schedules and contacts for the events to active participation details and post-event follow-up guidelines.
+GOAL: The goal of this e-Manual is to provide everything you need from finding event schedules and contacts for the events to active participation details and post-event follow-up guidelines.